WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 Mention to the reader distinctly what country's currency that you're referring to.
 For example, the dollar sign ($) can be mistaken for US dollars, Canadian dollars, Australian dollars, and multiple other currencies.
 Use [ISO defined country or region codes](https://en.wikipedia.org/wiki/ISO_4217#Active_codes) to depict international currencies, if possible.

+When you're referencing specific amounts of money, use the currency code, followed by the amount, with no space.

+**Examples**

+[tip] Recommended: The non-profit organization was endowed with a USD1.5 million grant.  [/tip]

 Capitalize the country or region, but lowercase the name of currencies.

 **Examples**